ainsleydev/website/content/portfolio/scotts-guttering/index.md

 ---
 title: Scott's Guttering - Construction Website Case Study
-description: Discover how ainsley.dev boosted Dec's Pets sales by over 200% with a fun, family-friendly designed website and e-commerce store.
+description: Discover how ainsley.dev helped Scott's Guttering rank within the top 15 by designing a sleek and easy to use landing page.
 slug: scotts-guttering
 draft: false
 weight: 6